MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/health-service-overview.md

 ---
 description: "Learn more about how to use the Health Service to monitor clusters"
-title: Monitor clusters with the Health Service ms.author: sethm ms.topic: article
+title: Monitor clusters with the Health Service ms.author: alkohli ms.topic: article
-author: sethmanheim
+author: alkohli
-ms.date: 01/31/2024
+ms.date: 10/18/2024
 ---
 # Monitor clusters with the Health Service

-> Applies to: Azure Stack HCI, versions 23H2 and 22H2; Windows Server 2022, Windows Server 2019, Windows Server 2016
+> Applies to: Azure Local, versions 23H2 and 22H2; Windows Server 2022, Windows Server 2019, Windows Server 2016

 The Health Service, first released in Windows Server 2016, improves the day-to-day monitoring and operational experience for clusters running Storage Spaces Direct.